Lucas-pugliese-barros/fedora-universal-configurations/README.md

 # Welcome!!

-I will show some of the scripts and tools that I like to use during my job and my freetime.
+I will show some of the scripts and tools that I would like to try and others that I use during my job and my freetime.

+---

 ## Scripts